ebadkamil/metrics-to-grafana/README.md

 * http://localhost/dashboard

-# Install and running Grafana service:
+# Installing and running Grafana service
 ### Ubuntu 20.04

 * Add the Grafana APT repositories to your server